 Ride with your children until they are approximately 10 years of age when they are better able to judge the speed of oncoming traffic.
 Safer places for children to ride alone can include bike paths and streets with lower speed limits.

 Bikes require working brakes, inflated tires, and reflectors and should be the correct size.
 Always wear a helmet, and fit it properly every time you ride.
 Obey the rules of the road - learn how to use hand signals.
 Remember to keep heads up, phones down and watch for traffic.
 Never dodge cars and keep alert for open car doors as you ride.

 Wear a mask not only when required, but also any time you may be within 2 metres of those outside your household.

 In Your Yard

 If you have access to a yard, try to get outside in your available yard space and enjoy the fresh air.
 Play seasonal games or sports with a housemate or do some exercises in a clear, dry space.
 Yard work and shoveling are also great ways to add some active time to your day.

 Be mindful that playground equipment is not regularly sanitized.
 Consider bringing hand sanitizer with you and using it before and after playing on any equipment.

 Remember to practice physical distancing with others outside your household - children will need frequent reminders to do this and of how far 2 metres is.

-Utilize parks and other open spaces to play games, kick or throw a ball around, play frisbee, do some exercises or just run/ walk around.
+Utilize parks and other open spaces to play seasonal games or sports, do some exercises or just run/walk around.

 If you can’t get outside or the weather is not cooperating, there are many ways to be active indoors.
 Be creative and use what you have at home to keep everyone moving.
 Put on some music and dance, play a dance game (e.g. Just Dance), follow an exercise video, walk some flights of stairs or do some exercises, like push-ups and squats.
 Access online resources for both live and recorded activities that you can follow along with.